tdpg20232a/final-project-bali-aga/Design.md

 - **Mann-Whitney U Test**: U = U_value, p = p_value
 ```

-### Feedbacks
-- Add limitation on subjects
-- Compare and map one to one of the measurement method and the hypothesis.
-The data should be in interval data.
-Learn about statistic and tools that handle interval data: MannWithU
-- Add subsection: Apparatus and Material
-- Add more detailed procedure and question + questionairre

 ### References
 - Witmer, B.G., & Singer, M.J.
 (1998).
 Measuring presence in virtual environments: A presence questionnaire.
 Presence: Teleoperators and Virtual Environments, 7(3), 225-240.
 - Frontiers in Psychology.
 (2023).
 Measuring Immersion, Involvement, and Attention Focusing Tendencies in the Mediated Environment: The Applicability of the Immersive Tendencies Questionnaire.
 [Link to study](https://www.frontiersin.org/articles/10.3389/fpsyg.2023.00001/full)